Oreshnik (missile): Deployment

 In late August 2025, Planet Labs satellite imagery showed what analysts interpreted as preparation of an Oreshnik launch site in Belarus about 60 km south of Minsk.
 On a former Strategic Rocket Forces site, an area larger than 2 km2 had been cleared of unexploded ordnance and a number of new structures had been erected.
+On 18 December 2025, the Belarusian President Alexander Lukashenko stated that Oreshnik missile system arrived in Belarus the day before and is entering combat service.
+On the same day, the Chief of the Russian Armed Forces General Staff Valery Gerasimov stated that Russia equipped a brigade with the missiles in 2025.